thesamuraiwho/100-days-of-code/r1-log.md

 Finished fcc js oop.
 Inheritance in js is weird but with some practice, I think I can get it.
 It's a very odd approach compared to what I'm used to in python and c++.
 Maybe I just need to wrap my head around it a bit more.

+### R1D75

+Working on fcc js functional programming.
+It's a bit tricky remembering my haskell class as it applies here.
+Reduce is the trickiest method for me because it has the accumulator.

 ### R1D101

 ### R1D102